Digital Content Accessibility Training

 The UO Digital Content Accessibility Training is on MyTrack.

-If you are not a UO employee and do not have access to MyTrack, you can find a public copy of the training content in the Canvas Community supplemental materials.
+If you are not a UO employee and do not have access to MyTrack, or if you would like to revisit portions of the training, you can find a public copy of the training content in the Canvas Community supplemental materials.
 UO employees will not receive credit for taking the Canvas Community version of the training.

 After Completion